ordina-jworks/ordina-jworks.github.io/_posts/2019-08-13-Using-Lets-Encrypt-Certificates-In-Java.md

 certbot renew
 ```

-> Add `--dry-run` if you want to try it out without consequences.
+> Add `--dry-run` to the command if you want to try it out without consequences.

 Executing this command multiple times is not a problem.
 When the certificate is not due for renewal, nothing will happen and you'll receive an output comparable to this: